-Mercer IS believes its appointed managers are typically best placed to prioritise particular engagement topics by security, given they are expected to have detailed knowledge of both the governance and the operations of the companies and issuers they invest in and are therefore best placed to engage on topics that are most material to each security.
-However, we recognise the pivotal role Mercer IS has in monitoring their stewardship activities and promoting more effective stewardship practices, including allocating appropriate time to more strategic themes and topics.
+Mercer IS believes its appointed managers are typically best placed to prioritise particular engagement topics by security, given they are expected to have detailed knowledge of the practices of the securities they invest in and are therefore best placed to engage on topics and themes that are most material to each security.

-A core component of our stewardship approach centres on engagements with our appointed managers.
-Where relevant, portfolio managers engage with appointed managers on their overall approach to ESG integration and stewardship, including their policy statements, integration of ESG considerations across their investment processes and voting and engagement activities related to portfolio holdings.
+A core component of our stewardship approach centers on engagements with our appointed managers on their overall approach to integrating sustainability and stewardship considerations across their investment processes and voting and engagement activities related to portfolio holdings.

-Mercer's annual Manager Engagement Survey provides useful insights into managers' approaches to stewardship, and whether the managers' voting and engagement activities align with Mercers' own global engagement priorities.
+Mercer's annual Sustainability & Stewardship Survey provides useful insights into managers' approaches to integrating sustainability considerations and conducting stewardship activities, and on their views and approaches to integrating Mercer IS's engagement priorities.